Linear Regression: A Comprehensive Guide

 Variance is the sensitivity of the model towards training data, that is it quantifies how much the model will react when input data is changed.

-Ideally, the model shouldn’t change too much from one training dataset to the next training data, which will mean that the algorithm is good at picking out the hidden underlying patterns between the inputs and the output variables.
+Ideally, the model shouldn’t change too much from one training dataset to the next training data, which means that the algorithm is good at picking out the hidden underlying patterns between the inputs and the output variables.

 Ideally, a model should have lower variance which means that the model doesn’t change drastically after changing the training data(it is generalizable).
 Having higher variance will make a model change drastically even on a small change in the training dataset.